kitchen and dining room - after DIY faux beams

 How do you make faux wood beams?

-Colby cut one side of two the boards at a 45° angle.
+Colby cut one side of two boards at a 45° angle.
 The middle board needed two 45° angle cuts on each of the long sides.

 How do you make a box beam ceiling?

-Then, he lined each angled side up to make a U-shaped, three-side faux beam from wood.
+Then, he lined each angled side up to make a U-shaped, three-sided faux beam from wood.
 Using the angled cuts trimmed from the side boards, he added some stability to the beams by nailing the pieces inside as shown above.

 How do I make my ceiling beams look like wood?